hyperfile/hypernbd/README.md

 ## Plugin for nbdkit

-After successful build, you can find nbdkit plugin shared library `libhypernbd.so` in porject home drectory `target/release/`.
+After successful build, you can find nbdkit plugin shared library `libhypernbd.so` in project home drectory `target/release/`.

 ## How to run